GabrielMacJr/Django_MySql_CRUD_APP/README.md

 Use Django framework and MySQL to create a CRUD (Create, Read, Update, Delete) APP.

 # What will be created?
-An app that will be able to create an employee object and store the employee details into a database (MySQL Database).
+An app that will be able to create an employee object and store the <br>
+employee details into a database (MySQL Database).<br>
-The employee details will be able to be modified and the employee can also be deleted.
+The employee details will be able to be modified <br>
+and the employee can also be deleted.

 <p align = "center">